-We are offering up to 2,500,000 units, of which units consist of one shar e of convertible Series I B Preferred Stock and a Class A Warrant to purchase one share of common st tock with an exercise price of \$ per warrant, and of which units consist of one share of convertible Series B Preferred Stock and a Class B Warrant to purchase of ne share of common stoc k, each with an exercise price of \$ per warrant.
-The Class A Warrants v vill be exerciseable six months after issuance and will expire e on the fifth anniversary of the original issuance date.
-The Class B Warrants will be exerciseable immediately upo on issuance and will expi re on the fifth anniversary of the original issuance date.
-Each unit will be sold at a negotiated price of \$ per un it.
-The units will not be i issued or certificated.
-The shares of preferred stock and the warrants are imme- diately separable and will be issued s eparately, but will be pu rchased together in this offering.
-The shares of our common stock issuable fro om time to time upon conversion of t he Series B Preferred St ock and exercise of the warrants are also being offered pursuant to this prospe ectus.
-The Class A Warrants will be issued to existing institu tional investors of our common stock.
-All other investors will receive Class B B Warrants.
+We are offering up to 2,500,000 units, 500,000 of which units consist of one share of convertible Series B Preferred Stock and a Class A Warrant to purchase one share of common stock with an exercise price of \$ per warrant, and 2,000,000 of which units consist of one share of convertible Series B Preferred Stock and a Class B Warrant to purchase one share of common stock, each with an exercise price of \$ per warrant.
+The Class A Warrants will be exerciseable six months after issuance and will expire on the fifth anniversary of the original issuance date.
+The Class B Warrants will be exerciseable immediately upon issuance and will expire on the fifth anniversary of the original issuance date.
+Each unit will be sold at a negotiated price of \$ per unit.
+The units will not be issued or certificated.
+The shares of preferred stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
+The shares of our common stock issuable from time to time upon conversion of the Series B Preferred Stock and exercise of the warrants are also being offered pursuant to this prospectus.
+The Class A Warrants will be issued to existing institutional investors of our common stock.
+All other investors will receive Class B Warrants.

 Our common stock is quoted on the OTCQB marketplace under the symbol "XBIO."
 We have applied to list our common stock on the NASDAQ Capital Market under the symbol "XBIO."
-The closing of this offering is dependent upon the approval for the listing of our common stock on the NASDAQ Capital Market, and this offering will not close without such listing.
+The closing of this offering is dependent upon the approval for the listing of our common stock on the NASDAQ Capital Market, although this offering will close before such listing.
 No assurance can be given that our application will be approved.
 There is no established public trading market for our common stock and the share prices on an over-the-counter marketplace may not be indicative of the market price of our common stock on the NASDAQ Capital Market.
-On October 6, 2016, the last reported sale price of our common stock on the OTCQB was \$4.00 per share.
+On October 28, 2016, the last reported sale price of our common stock on the OTCQB was \$4.75 per share.
 In addition, we do not intend to apply for listing of the Series B Preferred Stock or the Class A Warrants and Class B Warrants on any national securities exchange or other trading market.
 Without an active trading market, the liquidity of the Series B Preferred Stock and warrants will be limited.